ebadusb/Common/tools/stack_trace_tool/StackTrace/README.txt

  [-location buildpath] [-version (2.02 | 2.2)] [-osfile filename] [-ospath pathnames] [-pathalias old:new] ...
  ... [-address values] dlogFileName

- The command-line usage is still available and can be entered in the data log file name textbox.
-Note that any configuration parameters supplied under StackTrace configuration will override the parameters in the data log file name textbox.
+The command-line version of the Stack Trace Tool is still available and can be entered in the data log file textbox.
+Note that any configuration parameters supplied under "StackTraceUI Configuration" will override their respective parameter in the data log textbox.

-Data Log File:
+Data Log Textbox:

-*** Data Log File -
+*** Data Log File Name ***

-	Enter name (can optionally include the full path) of data log file or select file in File -> Open ... to browse for file.
-	Note that a right-click setup (described below) will automatically fill in this textbox with the data log file name.
-	Alternatively, a copy-to-clipboard can be used to automatically fill in this textbox if StackTraceUI is initiated with no input.
+Enter the file name of (optionally, the full path to) the data log, or use "File" -> "Open" menu to browse for data logs.
+Setting up a right-click shortcut (described below), however, can be used to automatically fill in the data log textbox.
+Otherwise, a copy-to-clipboard can be used to pre-fill the textbox.

 Configuration TextBoxes:

-*** Location -
+*** Location ***

-	Enter an optional build location (requires full path).
+Enter an optional build location (must be full path).
 Usually, this is a path to a "current_build" or similarly named directory.
-Be sure to include the name of this directory in the path.
-If a location is not supplied, the directory in the data log file is used upon appending "current_build".
-In this case, if such a directory is inaccessible, then as a last attempt, "\\bctquad3\home" is substituted for the drive and that is used for the build directory.
+Be sure to include "current_build" or the similarly named directory in the path.
+If a location is left unsupplied, the build directory in the data log file is used by appending "current_build" to it.
+If unsuccessful, "\\bctquad3\home" is substituted for the drive as a last ditch effort.

-*** OSPath -
+*** OSPath ***

-	Paths to Safety, APC (if applicable), and Control OS images can be optionally included in "OSPaths" field.
-If used, supply relative paths from the build path as supplied by the user or determined automatically from StackTrace.
-Be sure to include all nodes, delimit with	commas (use quotes if there are any spaces), and order as Control, APC (if applicable), and then Safety.
-The defaults for Trima, Optia, and CES are "/vxboot,/trima/safety/boot", "/../base/vxworks_target/control,/../base/vxworks_target/apc,/../base/vxworks_target/safety",
+Paths to Safety, APC (if applicable), and Control OS images can be optionally included in "ospath" field.
+Supply relative paths from the build directory, which is determined by the "location" field or what the StackTraceUI has determined automatically by default.
+In addition, delimit the paths with commas (include quotes if there are any spaces), and put in the order: Control, APC
+(if applicable), and Safety.
+Defaults used for Trima, Optia, and CES are:

+	Trima:   "/vxboot,/trima/safety/boot"
+	Optia:   "/../base/vxworks_target/control,/../base/vxworks_target/apc,/../base/vxworks_target/safety"
+	CES:     "/vxboot,/ces"

-	and "/vxboot,/ces", respectively.
+respectively.
 For other systems, you must explicitly specify these strings.

-*** Version -
+*** Version ***

 Enter toolchain version.
-In most cases, StackTrace can determine the device type and version, and a version need not be entered.
-If not, select 2.02 to make use of "nm386.exe" and 2.2 for "nmpentium.exe", respectively, to extract symbols from object files.
-NOTE: You must have the location of these executables set in your system path (they are in the StackTrace installation directory).
+In most cases, StackTraceUI can determine the device type and version, and a version need not	be entered.
+Otherwise, enter 2.02 to use "nm386.exe" and 2.2 to use "nmpentium.exe", respectively, for symbol lookup.

-*** OSFile -
+*** OSFile ***

-	Enter name of OS images.
+Enter the OS image name.
 Examples include "vxWorks", "vxWorks_ampro", and "vxWorks_versalogic".
-If not supplied, a name is attempted via the data log file.
-Note that if neither "vxWorks_ampro" or "vxWorks_versalogic" was deduced in this manner, a default of "vxWorks" will be utilized.
-Currently, StackTrace cannot handle mixtures of these names.
+If left unsupplied, a name is extracted from the data log.
+Note that if neither "vxWorks_ampro" nor "vxWorks_versalogic" can be deduced, "vxWorks" is used as the default.
+Currently, StackTraceUI cannot handle multiple OS image names.

-*** Alias -
+*** Pathalias ***

-	This option allows you to change all or portions of folders or filename strings to something else.
-This is done prior to looking up any symbols, so this could be used, e.g., if your module names change or portions of your build tree hierarchy are located at separate locale.
-Use the format "old:new" where "old" represents the old string and "new" represents the new string.
-NOTE: Be careful since string replacement occurs wherever it can.
+This option allows you to alias folder and/or file names.
+Aliasing is done before symbol lookup, so this could be used, e.g., to redistribute module locations if your build tree hierarchy differs from the machine directory hierarchy.
+Use the format "old:new" where "new" is an alias for "old".
+NOTE: This is a deprecated feature and much of what this configuration parameter can provide is handled automatically by the StackTraceUI.

-*** Address -
+*** Address ***

-	To print out symbols in the StackTrace trace at specific machine addresses for all nodes, enter a comma-delimited list of addresses here.
+Enter a comma-delimited list of hex addresses for symbol lookup (done for each node).

 Saving and Loading Configurations:

-Once values have been placed in the configuration textboxes, they can be saved in a xml-formatted file (with extension .config) by clicking the "Save Config" button.
-Multiple configuration files can be saved wherever you like.
-Similarly, previously saved configuration files can be loaded by clicking the "Load Config" button.
-Note that your previous configuration prior to hitting "Stack Trace" the last time you used will already be loaded.
+Once configuration values have been placed in their textboxes, they can be saved to a XML file (with extension .config) by clicking the "Save Config" button.
+Multiple configuration files can be saved.
+Likewise, previously saved configuration files can be loaded by clicking the "Load Config" button.
+Note that the StackTraceUI will remember the last-used configurations from your last session upon boot up.

-Right-click Startup:
+Right-click Startup for Windows XP:

-StackTraceUI can be launched from any data log file by making use of the right-click menu.
-To enable this, go into "Tools" -> "Folder Options" under any Windows Explorer and click on the "File Types" tab and select "DLOG".
-Then under the "Advanced" button, add a New action using "<StackTrace installation directory>\StackTraceUI.exe" "%L" as the "Application" and your choice of "Action" (e.g., "Open with StackTraceUI").
-Alternatively, copy a shortcut icon to this "StackTraceUI.exe" into your "SendTo" folder located in your
-"Documents and Settings".
-The latter enables you to right click a data log file and send it to a shortcut to "StackTraceUI.exe"
-(which can be renamed as "Open with StackTraceUI" or whatever you want).
+StackTraceUI can be launched directly from any data log file with a right-click shortcut.
+To enable this feature, go into "Tools"
+-> "Folder Options" under any Windows Explorer and click on the "File Types" tab and select "DLOG".
+Then, under the "Advanced" button, add a New action with "<StackTrace installation directory>\StackTraceUI.exe" "%L" as the "Application" and your choice of "Action" (e.g., "Open with StackTraceUI").
+Alternatively, copy a shortcut icon to this "StackTraceUI.exe" into your "SendTo" folder located in your "Documents and Settings".
+This enables you to right click a data log file and send it to a shortcut to "StackTraceUI.exe" (which, again, can be named to something like "Open with StackTraceUI").